Maitland Gaol: History

 In 1977, Raymond Denning and six others escaped through an exhaust vent in the shower block.
 They were all back inside in two hours after a massive police sweep on the area.

 In 1978, a 23-year-old inmate protested for 16 hours by sitting on top of the gaol's administration building.
 At one stage he disappeared over the roof returning with food.
 Armed with a softwood stake, he waved to television and Maitland Mercury newspaper journalists.

 A 5.5 m long tunnel was discovered in Cell 7 in C Wing in 1980.
 The man who informed the warden of the tunnel had his throat cut so viciously his head swung back on his shoulders.
 His body was hidden with a sheet of plastic painted the same colour as the floor.
 The tunnel was filled in with two truckloads of concrete.
 There were many other escape attempts but most failed; of 32 attempted escapees, 31 were recaptured.

 In 1993, a block of modern prison cells was built above the kitchens, designed to house only the prisoners who worked in the kitchens.
 These cells were designed to house, usually, only one inmate at a time.
 Only trusted inmates who showed good behaviour and had cooking skills worked in the kitchens.

 Also built in 1993, 5-wing was a high-security cell block designed to house inmates who had committed heinous crimes or crimes against other inmates.
 5-wing inmates had no contact with anyone at all.
 These inmates had their own exercise yards, which contained a shower.
 They were allowed in there for only one hour per day.
 This was the last cell block to be built before the gaol's closure in 1998.
 In this cell block was also a clinic designed to treat inmates who had swallowed razor blades or drugs.

 In April 1996, state Minister for Corrective Services Bob Debus announced the closure of Maitland Gaol as part of an overhaul of the NSW prison system, as its accommodation and working conditions were no longer considered appropriate in the context of the Government's plans for correctional facilities.

 In 1997, George Savvas and Ivan Milat had planned an escape from the gaol but were stopped by correctional officers.
 The day after the escape was planned for, Savvas was found dead in his cell after hanging himself.
 He and Milat were housed in the 5-wing cell block.

 The gaol closed in January 1998.
 Maitland City Council was offered a 50-year lease in February 1999.

+After operating the gaol since 2001, Maitland City Council voted to relinquish management of the gaol citing rising costs.

+Since 2024, the site has been closed due to fire and electrical safety issues.